ayansk2002/WEB-Newbies/README.md

 ### Proposed Features :

-- Sign up/In feature for both customers and restaurants side
+- Sign up/In feature for both customers and restaurants side.
-- Catalog of Food available for restaurant for customers
+- Catalog of Food available for restaurant for customers.
-- Food ordering feature in the platform for customers
+- Food ordering feature in the platform for customers.
-- Feedback of the order by customers
+- Feedback of the order by customers.
-- Show food preparation time, notify when order is ready to customers
+- Show food preparation time, notify when order is ready to customers.
-- Send an alert when the order is ready by restaurants
+- Send an alert when the order is ready by restaurants.
-- Remove/add/edit an item from the catalog by restaurants
+- Remove/add/edit an item from the catalog by restaurants.
-- Realtime people count at restaurant
+- Realtime people count at restaurant.

 Inovation at the moment :  N/A